 Youth Advisory Board: Mannaz collaborates with the future generations of leaders2.
-October 2017 - Share this page
+October 2017 - Share

 Statistics, reports, research and statements.
 A lot of work is being done to understand the coming generation of managers who are just now about to find their footholds out in the workplace.
 There are many questions.
 For example, what are the views of this generation on artificial intelligence (AI) and virtual reality?
 How do they want to be managed?
 What kinds of leaders do they themselves want to be?
 What types of workplaces are they looking for?